rubyatscale/codeowners-rs/README.md

 # Codeowners
-Codeowners is a CLI tool written in Rust that can generate Github's `CODEOWNERS`.
-It's a re-implementation of the CLI tool from https://github.com/rubyatscale/code_ownership with a focus on speed.
+Codeowners is a CLI tool written in Rust that can generate Github's `CODEOWNERS` file.
+It's a re-implementation of an existing [tool](https://github.com/rubyatscale/code_ownership).

+Codeowners assumes certain conventions around Ruby/Javascript packages.
+These can probably be abstracted away to be language agnostic but are currently not.

+The sole purpose of this tool existing is speed. `CODEOWNERS` generation happens as part of our git commit hooks and has on Gusto's main repo takes 18s to run.
+The Rust implementation which is a drop in replacement cuts that down to <= 2s.
+(Tested on a Mackbook M1)

 ```
 A CLI to validate and generate Github's CODEOWNERS file